-Birmingham and Solihull Clinical Commissioning Group became the largest clinically-led commissioning organisation in England on 1 April 2018.
+NHS Birmingham and Solihull Clinical Commissioning Group (CCG) became the largest clinically-led commissioning organisation in England on 1 April 2018.

 We were created following approval by NHS England for a merger between Birmingham CrossCity, Birmingham South Central and Solihull CCGs.

-We look after a population of around 1.3 million people and our budget is in excess of £1.8 billion – almost 2% of the total NHS resource.
-We are a membership organisation, with 177 GP practices, as well as a clinically-led Governing Body.
+We look after a population of around 1.3 million people and our budget is in excess of £1.9 billion.
+We are a membership organisation, with 170 GP practices, as well as a clinically-led Governing Body.

-We are responsible for planning and commissioning health services for people living in Birmingham and Solihull and work as part of a large, complex system of health and social care which includes local authorities, providers, the independent sector and GP practices.
+We are responsible for planning and commissioning health services for people living in Birmingham and Solihull and work as part of a large, complex system of health and social care which includes local authorities, providers of health and care services, the independent sector and GP practices.
 Find out more about our partners.